qtpi-bonding/professional-website-eleventy/src/content/work/qtpi.md

 integrity.

 ## AI-Augmented Development Strategy:
-As a solo founder, I leveraged advanced AI (Gemini, Kiro) across all development phases—from architectural design and code generation to strategic planning and internal tooling—significantly enhancing productivity and scope.
+Leveraged AI (Gemini, Kiro) across all development phases—from architectural design and code generation to strategic planning and internal tooling—significantly enhancing productivity and scope.